 After the pie filling has cooled, simply place an unbaked pie crust into the bottom of the pie pan.
 Pour the apple pie filling into the crust and top with the second crust.
 Crimp the edges, vent the top by making slits in the top crust, and bake for 40-45 minutes at 425°F. Serve topped with homemade whipped cream or a scoop of ice cream.

 Let the pie filling cool completely before storing in the refrigerator or freezer.
 Pour the filling into sealed jars to store in the refrigerator for up to a week.
 If you store it in the freezer, label, and date the containers.
 If you choose to store it in a freezer bag; it will last in the freezer for up to 3 months.
 (Be sure to label and date as well.)

 - 10 medium Granny Smith apples, peeled, cored, and sliced

 - 6 tablespoons (90 g) water

 - 6 tablespoons (85 g) unsalted butter, room temperature

 - 3 tablespoons cornstarch

-In a medium saucepan over medium-high heat, combine the sliced apples and water.
+- In a medium saucepan over medium-high heat, combine the sliced apples and water.
 Cook for 6 minutes, stirring occasionally.
-Add the butter.
+Add the butter and allow to melt.

-Meanwhile, whisk together the sugar, cinnamon, cornstarch, and nutmeg in a medium bowl.
+- In a separate bowl, whisk together the sugar, cinnamon, cornstarch, and nutmeg.

-After the butter has melted, add the sugar mixture to the saucepan (over the apples).
+- Add the sugar mixture to the saucepan.
 Stir constantly for 2 minutes, or until the sauce thickens.